GramAddict/docs/termux.md

     pkg install android-tools python build-essential cmake libjpeg-turbo libpng python libxml2 libxslt freetype git numpy -y

 ## Step 2: Install gramAddict

+This procudure is slow use -vvv in pip if you want to see if everything istalling allright

     git clone https://github.com/patbengr/bot.git gramaddict